-PROSPECTUS SUMMARY RISK FACTORS We are at an early stage of development without operating history We have incurred net losses to date and depend on outside capital We may not be able to sell all of the shares we are currently offering Our product candidates will be based on novel technologies We must successfully develop products in order to generate revenue We will need regulatory approvals to commercialize our products Our product candidates may not be successfully commercialized We have no experience in clinical trials6 Our competitive position depends on protection of our intellectual property Our products could infringe on the intellectual property rights of others Our lack of operating experience may cause us difficulty in managing our growth Our business is subject to technological obsolescence We face intense competition in the biotechnology and pharmaceutical industries We will depend on third parties to manufacture and market our products We depend on key personnel to develop our products and pursue collaborations A former employer of our President alleged violation of his noncompetition agreement We face potential difficulties in obtaining product liability and related insurance Health care cost containment initiatives may limit our returns Environmental regulations may affect our manufacturers and other contractors Our ability to conduct animal testing could be limited in the future Stock prices for biopharmaceutical and biotechnology companies are volatile Our stock is not listed on any exchange or quoted on Nasdaq If our stock is a "penny stock," your ability to trade our shares could be adversely affected11 Purchasers of stock may be subject to substantial dilution Four principal stockholders own enough shares to control the company USE OF PROCEEDS MARKET FOR OUR COMMON STOCK AND RELATED STOCKHOLDER MATTERS PLAN OF OPERATION CAPITALIZATION 18 SELECTED FINANCIAL DATA BUSINESS MANAGEMENT SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT DILUTION SELLING SECURITY HOLDERS PLAN OF DISTRIBUTION CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS LEGAL MATTERS LEGAL MATTERS WHERE YOU CAN FIND MORE INFORMATION FINANCIAL STATEMENTS
+PROSPECTUS SUMMARY1 THE OFFERING RISK FACTORS We are at an early stage of development without operating history We have incurred net losses to date and depend on outside capital We may not be able to sell all of the shares we are currently offering Our product candidates will be based on novel technologies We must successfully develop products in order to generate revenue We will need regulatory approvals to commercialize our products Our product candidates may not be successfully commercialized We have no experience in clinical trials6 Our competitive position depends on protection of our intellectual property Our products could infringe on the intellectual property rights of others Our lack of operating experience may cause us difficulty in managing our growth Our business is subject to technological obsolescence We face intense competition in the biotechnology and pharmaceutical industries We will depend on third parties to manufacture and market our products We depend on key personnel to develop our products and pursue collaborations A former employer of our President alleged in early 2001 a violation of a non-competition covenant expiring on June 29, 2002 We face potential difficulties in obtaining product liability and related insurance Health care cost containment initiatives may limit our returns Our ability to conduct animal testing could be limited in the future Stock prices for biopharmaceutical and biotechnology companies are volatile Our stock is not listed on any exchange or quoted on Nasdaq12 If our stock is a "penny stock," your ability to trade our shares could be adversely affected12 Purchasers of stock may be subject to substantial dilution12 Four principal stockholders own enough shares to control the company FORWARD-LOOKING STATEMENTS14 USE OF PROCEEDS MARKET FOR OUR COMMON STOCK AND RELATED STOCKHOLDER MATTERS15 PLAN OF OPERATION CAPITALIZATION SELECTED FINANCIAL DATA BUSINESS MANAGEMENT SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT41 DILUTION SELLING SECURITY HOLDERS PLAN OF DISTRIBUTION CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS DESCRIPTION OF CAPITAL STOCK.
+51 LEGAL MATTERS 51 EXPERTS.
+52 2 FINANCIAL STATEMENTSF-1